KirbyPaint/Factory.Solution/README.md

 Once you see this in the terminal, you will be able to open the web page as a link in your browser.
 Copy either URL and paste it in the browser.
 If you choose the `https://localhost:5001` link, the browser will likely attempt to protect you by informing you this site has no certificates.
 That is true; simply bypass the site's warning, or use the unsecured hyperlink `http://localhost:5000` instead.

 ## How To Use The Program

+The program will display a link to create new Engineer entries and new Machine entries.
+Under both sections, you will be able to create, edit, view, and delete Engineer and Machine entries.
+Under the Engineers section, if you select an individual Engineer's name, you will be taken to their Details page, where you may register a new Machine (if one exists) to that Engineer, Edit their details, or Delete that Engineer.
+Under the Machines section, if you select an individual Machine, you are able to see which Engineers are currently licensed to repair that Machine.
+You are also able to see if the machine is "Currently Operational", by way of a check box.
+Under the Edit section of the Machine, you are able to configure whether this Machine is currently operational or not.

 All pages will contain a link back to the Home page.